Gabri40/ComputationalIntelligence/log.md

    - The longest Nim Game is If every player takes exactly one match each turn, so we have a maximum amount of moves an agent can make.
    - There are 4 strategies to choose a move (the ones above) at each turn.
-   - So we can initialize aa population where each agent's genome is a list of strategies to use consecutively chosen at random with a weight for each strategy (lower for the optimal one so we dont get just a optimal agent).
+   - So we can initialize a population where each agent's genome is a list of strategies (to use consecutively when playing) chosen at random with a weight for each strategy (lower for the optimal one so we do not get just a optimal agent).

    ```python
    def generate_random_agent_2():